eth-cscs/stackinator/readme.md

   specs:
   - fftw +mpi
   - hdf5 +mpi
-  - cray-mpich-binary
+  - cray-mpich
   packages:
     all:
       compiler: [gcc@11.3]
     mpi:
-      require: cray-mpich-binary
+      require: cray-mpich
 ```

 > **Note**
 >
-> The `cray-mpich-binary` spec is added to the list of package specs automatically.
+> The `cray-mpich` spec is added to the list of package specs automatically.
-> By setting `environments.ENV.mpi` all packages in the environment `ENV` that use the virtual dependency `+mpi` will use the same `cray-mpich-binary` implementation.
+> By setting `environments.ENV.mpi` all packages in the environment `ENV` that use the virtual dependency `+mpi` will use the same `cray-mpich` implementation.

 #### example: a gnu toolchain with MPI and NVIDIA GPU support